Damilola Akinniyi

 Let the right people help you carry the load.

-And be that person for others when the stress reaches them.
+And be that person for others when their stress reaches you.

 Final Thought: Know Your Zone